Karnail Singh Paras

-Karnail Singh Paras (28 June 1916 – 28 February 2009) was a Shiromani Kavishar award-winning Kavishar of Indian Punjab.
+Karnail Singh Paras (28 June 1916 – 28 February 2009) was an Indian Kavishar from Punjab, India.
 He is the father of former union minister and Samajwadi Party politician Balwant Singh Ramoowalia and Canada based writer Iqbal Singh Ramoowalia.
-One of his granddaughters is married to famous Punjabi singer and actor Harbhajan Maan.
+One of his granddaughters is married to singer and actor Harbhajan Maan.

 Early life

 Paras was born as Karnail Singh on 28 June 1916, to father Tara Singh of Ramoowala village and mother Ram Kaur, in his maternal grandparents' village of Mehraj of Firozpur district (now Bathinda district) in British Punjab.
 His father died when he was only 14.
 He was sent to a dera for the study of Gurbani where his teacher noticed his intelligence and called him, Paras, that was fixed for ever as his last name.
 He was very fond of singing from his childhood.
 In 1938 he married Daljit Kaur of village Boparai.
 The couple has 6 children; 4 sons and 2 daughters.